nazmoonnoor/nodejs-boilerplate/README.md

-# A domain adviser app built with Node.js, typescript, postgres and a third party api service
+# A domain adviser api built with Node.js, typescript, postgres and a third party api service

+## Goals

+- Using docker and add a docker-compose, so that the project can be run in any machine with little effort.
+- Useing eslint/prettier so that a team can pick the solution and easily follow good coding convensions.

 ## Requirements